Top 10 shore excursions Sweden and Norway

 Follow this up with a guided tour of the city’s historic center, Gamla Stan, which also includes a walk to the Vasa museum.

-The Vasa warship, which sank in Stockholms harbor in 1628, was triumphantly raised from the harbor bed in 1961 and has been carefully preserved.
+The Vasa warship, which sank in Stockholms Harbor in 1628, was triumphantly raised from the harbor bed in 1961 and carefully preserved.
 It’s a fantastic example of a warship and simply a must-see while you are in Stockholm.
 The story of the ship, its extraordinary relics, and the people’s history are expertly told and depicted in the surrounding displays.

-The most popular excursion in the port of Molde is a journey over the Atlantic Ocean Road Connecting the municipalities of Averøy and Eide; the road has eight bridges connecting each islet.
+The most popular excursion in the port of Molde is a journey over the Atlantic Ocean Road, which connects the municipalities of Averøy and Eide; the road has eight bridges connecting each islet.

-Visit the village of Eide, and from here, the bus follows the Kornstadfjord to the spectacular Atlantic Ocean Road.
+Visit the village of Eide.
+From here, the bus follows the Kornstadfjord to the spectacular Atlantic Ocean Road.

-You will eventually reach Bud, a charming fishing village facing nearby World War II fortifications, today a restored war-memorial museum.
-You will have a beautiful view over to the Bjørnsund Islands, where there are now private summer houses, and eventually, follow the Malmefjord over the hills back to the Port of Molde.
+You will eventually reach Bud, a charming fishing village facing nearby World War II fortifications, today a restored war memorial museum.
+You will have a beautiful view over the Bjørnsund Islands, where there are now private summer houses, and eventually follow the Malmefjord over the hills back to the Port of Molde.

 It’s a comfortable, breathtaking excursion suitable for all the family and guests of all ages.